Exterior View - OMA’s Pierre Lassonde Pavilion at MNBAQ

 About OMA

 OMA is a leading international partnership practicing architecture and urbanism.
 OMA’s buildings and masterplans around the world insist on intelligent forms while inventing new possibilities for content and everyday use.
-AMO, a research and design studio, works in areas beyond architecture that today have an increasing influence on architecture itself: media, politics, renewable energy, technology, publishing, fashion.
+AMO, a research and design studio, works in areas beyond architecture that today have an increasing influence on architecture itself: media, politics, renewable energy, technology, publishing, and fashion.

 OMA’s Works